CycloneSEQ-Bioinformatics/Glycine/README.md

 ## Versions
 This tool offers two versions:
-**Glibc version:** Provides optimized performance but requires `glibc` version 2.35 or newer on your system.
+**GNU version:** Provides optimized performance but requires `glibc` version 2.35 or newer on your system.
-**Musl version:** Designed for compatibility on x86_64 Linux servers, offering a reliable alternative with slightly reduced performance compared to the `glibc` build.
+**musl version:** Designed for compatibility on x86_64 Linux servers, offering a reliable alternative with slightly reduced performance compared to the `glibc` build.
 Please choose the version that best suits your system's environment and performance needs.

 ## Authors